 Colleges and universities that fail to promptly respond to claims of sexual violence or assault are in violation of Title IX laws.
 Despite this federal legislation which is designed to adjudicate reports of sexual misconduct on campus, educational facilities across the nation have repeatedly failed to investigate serious claims like rape, and/or take appropriate measures to keep their student body safe.

 Crowe Arnold & Majors LLP provides compassionate client-focused representation for those who have experienced sexual assault on campus or during university activities and events.
 Our knowledgeable legal team has extensive experience litigating civil sexual assault actions and is passionate about bringing justice and closure to our clients.
-If you were victimized as a student on campus, we encourage you to speak to an experienced sexual assault victim lawyer from Crowe Arnold & Majors, LLP during a free consultation.
+If you were victimized as a student on campus, we encourage you to speak to experienced Dallas sexual assault civil attorneys from Crowe Arnold & Majors, LLP during a free consultation.

 We provide a safe and confidential space for victims of sexual assault to talk about their experiences and gain clarity about their rights.
 A Title IX lawyer can help you pursue legal action based on allegations of rape, attempted rape, indecent exposure, molestation, or any other type of non-consensual sexual activity or abuse.